DelphinusLab/zkwasm-book/beginner/quickstart/c1_install.md

-# Host Environment & Building
+# Setup & Build the ZKWASM binary

 To build and run these projects require the Rust compiler.
 Install with: